Harshad-Gore/ArtistPortfolio/replit.md

 ## Overview

-This project is a personal portfolio website for Kunal Garud, a visual artist and video editor.
+This project is a personal portfolio website for Kunal Garud, a Creative Director and video editor.
 The application is built as a full-stack web application using React for the frontend and Express.js for the backend, with a focus on creating a cinematic, scroll-based experience with smooth animations and modern UI components.

 ## System Architecture